-With the start of a new year, the shipping industry continues to scramble to get products on the road.
-Inflation and rising consumer demand are pushing freight transportation costs even higher in a tight market.
-Freight pooling capacity is starting to look more appealing.
+Inflation and rising consumer demand pushing freight transportation costs higher in a tight market.
+In that environment, freight pooling capacity is appealing.

 How Freight Pooling Works